Hyperbolic triangles without embedded eigenvalues: The family

 To study the limiting properties of the family $q_t$, we re-express $q_t$ in a more convenient form: For each $C^1$ function $w:S \rightarrow \Cbb$ define

 Recall that $Y_{\alpha}$ is the inverse of $B_{\alpha}$ and set $f(x)= f_0(x)=\sqrt{1-x^2}$.
 Define

 and

 where the subscript (or first argument) in each $Y$ and $B$ is $f(t\cdot a)$.
-When comparing $\rho$ and $\tilde{\rho}$ ($Q$ and $\tilde{Q}$) we see that we only miss some powers of $t$ than eventually cancel in the computation leading to Proposition \ref{prop:alternate}.
+When comparing $\rho$ and $\tilde{\rho}$ ($Q$ and $\tilde{Q}$) we see that we only miss some powers of $t$ that eventually cancel in the computation leading to Proposition \ref{prop:alternate}.

 This shows that for each $u \in H^1_{\beta}(S)$

 where $S_-=[0,1]\times [1, \underline{\alpha}]$ and $S^+=[0,1]\times [\underline{\alpha}, \infty]$.

 By arguing as in the proof of Theorem \ref{thm:analyticity}, one can show that $t\mapsto q_{t}(u)$ is analytic at $t=0$.\footnote{ However, because $q_0$ is not closed on the domain $H^1_{\beta}(S)$, the family $q_t$ is {\em not} analytic at $t=0$ in the sense of \cite{Kato}.}